-Description

-Judgments and Uncertainties

-Effect if Actual Results Differ from Assumptions

-Inventories

-Inventories, which consist of NGLs and natural gas, are recorded at the lower of weighted-average cost or market value.

-Judgment is required in determining the market value of inventory, as the geographic location impacts market prices, and quoted market prices may not be available for the particular location of our inventory.
+Judgments and Uncertainties Effect if Actual Results Differ from Assumptions Judgment is required in determining the market value of inventory, as the geographic location impacts market prices, and quoted market prices may not be available for the particular location of our inventory.
 If the market value of our inventory is lower than the cost, we may be exposed to losses that could be material.
-If commodity prices were to decrease by 10% below our December 31, 2010 weighted-average cost, our net income would be affected by approximately \$6.5 million.
+If commodity prices were to decrease by 10% below our December 31, 2010 weighted-average cost, our net income would be affected We determine fair value using widely accepted valuation techniques, namely discounted cash flow and market multiple analyses.
+These techniques are also used when allocating the purchase price to by approximately \$6.5 million.
+We completed our impairment testing of goodwill using the methodology described herein, and determined there was no impairment.
+Key assumptions in the analysis include the use of an appropriate discount rate and estimated future Judgment is required in determining the market value of inventory, as the geographic location impacts market prices, and quoted market prices may not be available for the particular location of our inventory.
+We determine fair value using widely accepted valuation techniques, namely discounted cash flow and market multiple analyses.
+These techniques are

-Impairment of Goodwill

-We evaluate goodwill for impairment annually in the third quarter, and whenever events or changes in circumstances indicate it is more likely than not that the fair value of a reporting unit is less than its carrying amount.